 FPHNY initially encountered recruitment challenges for the study.
 To address this challenge, the recruitment period was extended for six months, and the trial was expanded to include participants from northern Manhattan and Harlem.
 FPHNY also expanded its engagement with community-based organizations in the Bronx during the extension period.

-Although analysis of the data from 6 and 12 months continues, findings from the baseline assessment demonstrated the need for an intervention:
+Findings from the baseline assessment affirmed the need for an intervention:

 - In a 2-week period, participants experienced asthma symptoms for an average of 5.8 days;